 Find rental assistance applications that are being accepted online

-What are the steps to fill out a rental assistance application?
+What are the steps to fill out a Section 8 rental assistance program application?

-1. Find the type of rental assistance programs you’re looking for.
+1. Find the type of rental assistance programs you are looking for.

-2. Make sure that there is an open waiting list.
+2. Make sure that there is an open Section 8 waiting list.

 3. See if you meet the income requirements.